Kylie Brant

-Kylie Brant is an American author of contemporary romantic suspense novels.
+Kylie Brant is an American author of contemporary romantic suspense and thriller novels.

 Brant claims she began writing in 1990 because her favorite authors couldn't write fast enough to keep her in reading material.
 She submitted her finished manuscript to Silhouette Books in New York City, but it was her second novel, McLain's Law that became her first sale in 1992.
 A few months later the publisher purchased her first manuscript as well.

 A three-time RITA nominee, Brant's work has garnered five Romantic Times nominations, and was awarded their Career Achievement award.
 She is the 2004 and 2009 recipient of the overall Daphne du Maurier award for excellence in mystery and suspense writing.
 One of her books, Undercover Bride is included on Romantic Times' All-Time Favorites list.